Art Brut (band): Fierce Panda

 Rough Trade declined to sign Art Brut up for an album, and the band signed to Fierce Panda, again for a standalone single.
 This was a double A-side, featuring "Modern Art" and "My Little Brother".
 For the vinyl release, each individual single cover was unique, being painted by attendees of the launch party.
-The single was released in December 2004, and charted at number 49, the highest position that a Fierce Panda single had achieved.
+The single was released in December 2004 and charted at number 49, the highest position that a Fierce Panda single had achieved.

 After the success of this, Fierce Panda signed Art Brut for their first album, to be called Bang Bang Rock & Roll.
 It was recorded with producer John Fortis.
 It features re-recorded versions of "Formed a Band", "Bad Weekend", "Modern Art", My Little Brother", three songs originally written for a concept project about the "Gatti Gang", an off-shoot of the Red Brigades: "18,000 Lira", "Rusted Guns of Milan", "Stand Down".

-This album was trailed by new single "Emily Kane", which made number 41, missing the top 40 only by two sales, later attributed by Argos by a failure to properly register iTunes sales.
+This album was trailed by the new single "Emily Kane", which made number 41, missing the top 40 only by two sales, later attributed by Argos to a failure to properly register iTunes sales.
 It remains Fierce Panda's highest-charting single.

 The album was released in May 2005.
 Art Brut played extensively in support of their album in 2005.
 Chinchilla left due to the pressures of touring in September 2005, and was replaced at short notice by Jasper Future, guitarist from Argos' old Bournemouth band, The Art Goblins, for Bestival.
 This new line-up toured Europe, including two support slots with Oasis in October 2005 – the band made the cover of the German edition of Rolling Stone magazine in September 2005.